TIGRLab/datman/README.md

 datman
 ------
 A python project containing useful functions for managing imaging data from collection through analysis.

+### Some definitions

+ - Exam/Scan: A series of MRI acquisitions completed in one sitting.
+ - Series/Acquisition: A single image of a subject in one modality
+ - Exam archive: The raw data taken during an exam.
+For MRI, this could be a folder structure of DICOM images, or a tarball/zipfile of that same data,
+ - Type tag: A short, keyword that distinguishes a kind of acquisition from other kinds in a study.
+For instance, T1, DTI, REST.
+These type tags are used in the file naming and follow-on processing scripts to identify acquisitions without having to parse their headers/description/etc...

 ---